Backbase/backbase.github.io/_posts/2021-06-15-android-flexible-configuration-with-deferred-resources.md

 ---

-FIXME: Weird wording.
-All three of these demonstrations of the flexibility of Deferred Resources have one thing in common:
-They decouple the specific feature in question from the consumption site—our feature libraries.
-This way, our feature libraries can remain lightweight while supporting countless configurable concepts.
+All three of these utilizations of Deferred Resources have one thing in common: They decouple the specific feature in question from the consumption site—our feature libraries.
+With this abstraction, our feature libraries are almost limitlessly flexible while remaining uncoupled from any specialized resource resolution approaches.